-d.
 METHOD OF RECRUITMENT AND APPOINTMENT OR ELECTION OF GOVERNORS

-The Governing Body comprises 5 Members, 1 of which is appointed each by The Worcester Diocesan Academies Trust and the Parochial Church Council.
-Remaining Members comprise the Chair of the Governing Body, and the previous Incumbent of the local parish during the interregnum.
-The position held by the former Principal until 31 August 2017 has now been designated a WDAT Corporate position.
-These members are also Governors other than the previous Incumbent and the WDAT Corporaqte member position.
-The current Chair of the Governing Body is also the PCC member.
-From September 2017, in line with the Academies Financial Handbook 2017, no employee of the Trust will be appointed as a member.
-This means the Headteacher will no longer be required to fulfil this role.
+The Governing Body comprises 5 Members, 2 of which are appointed by The Worcester Diocesan Academies Trust and 1 by the Parochial Church Council.
+Remaining Members comprise the Chair of the Governing Body, and the Incumbent of the local parish by virtue of their position.
+Two of these members are Governors.
+From September 2018, in line with the Academies Financial Handbook, no employee of the Trust will be appointed as a member.

 The articles allow that up to 5 Governors may be appointed by The Worcester Diocesan Academies Trust and 4 by the Parochial Church Council.
-The members may appoint up to 3 staff Governors, there should be 3 Parent Governors elected by the parents of children at the Academy, and there may be additional Governors who are appointed by the Secretary of State.
+The Articles of Association allow members to appoint up to 3 staff but the Governors have chosen to appoint in line with the Academies Financial Handbook.
+Governors in addition to the Principal although, in recognition of DfE guidance, they choose to appoint only the Principal as a Trustee (Governors) in order to retain clear lines of accountability through the senior school leader.
+3 Parent Governors are elected by the parents of children at the Academy, and there may be additional Governors who are appointed by the Secretary of State.
 There may be up to 2 co-opted Governors, who can be appointed with the consent of the Diocesan Board of Education.
 In addition the Governors may consult advisors to provide a specific skill set which supports the Governing Body.
 Governors actively seek to recruit new Governors as and when a position becomes available.
 For Parent Governors this includes publishing an article in the school's weekly newsletter and sending home information and ballot papers to each family.
 The Church and / or the Diocese is approached for new Church Governors.
 Governor vacancies are also included on the school website.

-e.
 POLICIES AND PROCEDURES ADOPTED FOR THE INDUCTION AND TRAINING OF GOVERNORS

 Training and induction for Governors will depend on their prior experience and/or knowledge.
 Most induction is carried out "in house", but external trainers may be brought in, or Governors may attend external training provision as appropriate.
-All new Governors are expected to attend training run by the Local Authority service provider.
+All new Governors are expected to attend training run by the Local Authority.
 Governors are provided with copies of all the documents that they will need to undertake their role.

-f.
 ORGANISATIONAL STRUCTURE

-The day-to-day running of the Academy is delegated to the Senior Leadership Team (SLT), led by the Acting Headteacher, Mrs Fiona Cullerne.
+The day-to-day running of the Academy is delegated to the Senior Leadership Team (SLT), led by the Headteacher, Mrs Fiona Cullerne.
 These senior leaders manage the academy at an executive level, implementing the policies agreed by the trustees and reporting back to them on progress.
 The Headteacher and other key senior leaders are responsible for the authorisation of spending within agreed budgets and the appointment of staff.
 The Headteacher fulfils the role of Accounting Officer.

 Decisions on pay, financial spend over £10,000 and school policy are reserved for the Board of Trustees.
 The full Governing Body meets formally at least six times per year.
 Discussions are held and decisions are made or ratified as appropriate.
-During the year ending on 31st August 2016 there were 2 committees supporting the full Governing Body: Resource and Audit (with responsibility for Finance, Staffing, Premises and Resources) and Pay (with responsibility for the implementation of performance related pay and the Headteacher's appraisal).
+During the year ending on 31st August 2018 there were 2 committees supporting the full Governing Body: Resource and Audit (with responsibility for Finance, Staffing, Premises and Resources) and Pay (with responsibility for the implementation of performance related pay and the Headteacher's appraisal).
 Both committees provided the opportunity for detailed discussion and policy development.
 Interim decisions were reached at committee for ratification at full Governing Body meetings.
 The committee structure is reviewed annually to ensure that the structure continues to effectively support the growth of the school.

-g.
 ARRANGEMENTS FOR SETTING PAY AND REMUNERATION OF KEY MANAGEMENT PERSONNEL